cafjs/caf/README.md

 * or provide a twitter-like service for devices with a hundred lines of Javascript.

 But this is just the tip of the iceberg of what CAs can do.
-Learn more in our [website](https:www.cafjslabs.com)
+Learn more in our [website](https://www.cafjslabs.com)

 ## About this repo

 This repository is managed as a monorepo using yarn workspaces.
 It contains a consistent snapshot of all the other `Caf.js` sub-projects, included as git submodules.
-To create a `Caf.js` release, we test them together.
+To create a `Caf.js` release, we test them all together.

 It is recommended that you create your app within this monorepo, in a subdirectory of `caf/playground/app`, and then yarn workspaces will also manage your app dependencies.